The Book Thief

 The Book Thief is a historical fiction novel by the Australian author Markus Zusak, set in Nazi Germany during World War II.
-Published in 2005, The Book Thief became an international bestseller and was translated into 63 languages and sold 16 million copies.
+Published in 2005, The Book Thief became an international bestseller and was translated into 63 languages and sold 17 million copies.
 It was adapted into the 2013 feature film, The Book Thief.

-The novel follows the adventures of young Liesel Meminger.
-By personifying "Death" as a tangible being who narrates the story, the novel presents a unique perspective into the world of the victims of the war.
-There are many tangible themes throughout the entire story.
+The novel follows the adventures of a young girl, Liesel Meminger.
+Narrated by Death, the novel presents the lives and viewpoints of the many victims of the ongoing war.
+Themes throughout the story include death, literature, and love.